chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_ using_single_rotating_frame.rst

 3D Ribbon Mixer using a Single Rotating Reference Frame
 ========================================================

-In the industry, when sizing a mixer, the power number (:math:`N_p`) a dimensionless number plays an important role.
+In the industry, when designing a mixer, we need to evaluate the power consumed by the agitator.
+To do so, we refer to the power number (:math:`N_p`) vs Reynolds number (:math:`Re`) curves.
 The :math:`N_p` relates the power consumed by the agitator to the geometry of the system and the characteristics of the flow in the tank.
-In this example, using a single rotating reference frame, we model a ribbon mixer for different flow conditions (different values of :math:`Re`).
+In this example, using a single rotating reference frame, we model a ribbon mixer for different flow conditions (different values of :math:`Re`) to generate :math:`N_p` vs :math:`Re` curves.

 :raw-html:`<br />`